-The country invoked a never-before used constitutional amendment to take control of the region, giving Spain the ability to sack Puigdemont and his cabinet as well as authorize the government to curtail the region’s parliamentary powers.
+The country invoked this never-before used constitutional amendment to take control of the region, giving Spain the ability to sack Puigdemont and his cabinet as well as authorize the government to curtail the region’s parliamentary powers.

+Spain's Constitutional Court officially annulled the Catalan parliament’s independence vote in November.
 European neighbors – including Italy and France – have condemned the independence declaration and rallied behind Spain.

 What is Catalonia?

 Located in the northeast region of Spain, Catalonia is largely independent with its own culture and language.
 It’s one of the richest and most industrialized areas of the country with a heavy emphasis on manufacturing, according to the BBC.

 The region, which includes Barcelona, is home to about 7.5 million people.

 Valuing its autonomy, Catalonia has its own parliament and executive, called “Generalitat” in its language.

 Because of its own cultural identity, those in favor of Catalan independence have pushed for the region to become separate from Spain.
 Supporters also believe that they have given more to the Spanish government than they have gotten back.